Could borrowing be a lot lower by the election than anyone now expects?

 If that’s the case, whose speech at Party Conference was too hairshirted?

 The deficit debate may not have been put to bed, and the politics of an improving situation presents opportunities for both sides of the debate.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.